Enhance your Linux security and better manage it with aide!

 security

 I am a Linux server management engineer, and Linux is my favorite OS.
-Every OS has its drawbacks and advantages, but I like Linux because I find it easy to use.
+Every OS has its advantages and disadvantages, but I like Linux because I find it easy to use

-In a production (operation) environment, there is a high probability that the system is not run by just one person, and is often managed by multiple engineers.
-As someone who manages Linux, everyone has their own ``best method'' and ``rules,'' but the usage and specifications of Linux differ depending on the purpose of the system, environment, and various other aspects.
+In a production environment, there is a high probability that the system is not run by a single person, but is usually managed by multiple engineers.
+As a Linux administrator, everyone has their own "best practices" and "rules," but the way Linux is used and its specifications vary depending on the system's purpose, environment, and various other aspects

 • others!